lorefnon/corealis/README.md

 While Corealis is not yet feature complete - the core functionalities are stable and usable.

+A demo app hosted on heroku is available [here](http://corealis-demo.herokuapp.com/).

 ## Key Features

 - A careers page with a listing of Showcased openings